Lowity/cryptograph/README.md

 # cryptograph
-A python Program, to crypto your Integer Password
+A python Program, to encode your Integer Password

 It works now also with letters